Research Foundation

 Specific Household Tasks from the Compendium

-The Compendium includes specific codes for household activities.
-Here are examples directly from the research:
+The Compendium assigns specific codes to household activities.
+Here are some of the ones we pulled directly for this tool:

 CodeActivityMETsMultiplier